org-formation/org-formation-cli/README.md

 \> org-formation describe-stacks --profile org-formation-mfa 👋 Enter MFA code for arn:aws:iam::000000000000:mfa/my-user:
 XXXXXX # here you type in the  put the MFA code
-{ ...regular output } # if successfull the command will execute
+{ ...regular output } # if successful the command will execute
 ```

 4) The minimum set of permissions for your user